Will Tyers Portrait Not Available

 Junk Man Rag [Charles Luckeyth Roberts]

-forest and stream cover Spending his first 12 years in Richmond, Virginia, Will's family moved to New York City to find a better situation.
+After spending his first 12 years in Richmond, Virginia, Will's family moved to New York City to find a better situation.
 It was there that he found some interest in music and started piano lessons.
-Will's teacher was clear that the boy showed a propensity not just for playing for composition and harmony/theory as well.
-He started writing a number of pieces, although not initially published, in the mid 1880s, among them well-developed polkas and waltzes.
+Will's teacher was clear that the boy showed a propensity not just for performance, but for composition, harmony and theory as well.
+Will started writing a number of pieces, although not initially published, in the mid-1880s, among them well-developed polkas and waltzes.
 His experiences increased his interest in music, and he set out to make it his living.

-In 1902, Tyers remarried to Canadian-born Helena (Lena) Tyers.
-The output of his own compositions was starting to shift to Latin-based or "Spanish-tinge" pieces with habañera rhythms, and he focused on instrumentals, not collaborating on any songs.
-Many of his own compositions were published by other houses than employer Stern.
+It is unclear what happened with Burdette, but in 1902, Tyers was remarried to Canadian-born Helena "Lena" Lightfoot.
+They appeared in the 1905 New York state census living on West 47th Street with Will listed as a music writer.
+By this time, the output of his own compositions was starting to shift even more to Latin-based or "Spanish-tinged" pieces with habanera rhythms, and he focused on instrumentals, not collaborating on any songs.
+Many of his own compositions were published by other houses than that of his employer.
 Among the successes in the Latin style was Maori which brought him increased fame and attention as it was played by bands around the United States.
-The 1910 Census shows him as a traveling musician, even though he had maintained a stable spot with Stern until 1913.
-It was in 1909 that Tyers became one of the co-founders of the famed Clef Club of Manhattan, headed by James Reese Europe and assisted by Ford Dabney.
-Among his roles in the organization were as an officer who was able to organize groups for hired performances, and as an assistant conductor to Europe.
+Initially released in 1908, it was repurposed as a song in 1913.
+It was in early 1910 that Tyers became one of the co-founders of the famed Clef Club of Manhattan,maori cover headed by James Reese Europe and assisted by Ford Dabney.
+Among Will's roles in the organization were as an officer who was able to organize groups for hired performances, and as an assistant conductor to Europe.

 Will Tyers' legacy goes far beyond his compositions, as he made it possible for many black composers to proudly see their works in publication and hear them shine in performance, helping to break many racial barriers in publishing and performance.